 Documentation: with salutations...

-In the Component section, set the Typography to title.
+In the Component section, set the Typography to Title.

-In the Label section, unselect Visible.
+In the Label section, deselect Visible.

 Save your work.